Max Dehn, Axel Thue, and the Undecidable: Max Dehn and the Word Problem for Groups

-Other algorithms related to the word problem are contained in \cite{knbe} and \cite{todd}.
-The \emph{Knuth--Bendixon algorithm}\footnote{Knuth is a great-great-grandstudent of Thue via Skolem -- Ore -- Hall -- Knuth.} computes a certain normal form of a group element and solves the word problem for the large class of \emph{automatic groups} \cite{epstein} which contains word-hyperbolic groups and braid groups.
-The \emph{Todd--Coxeter algorithm} is primarily a coset enumeration method for cofinite subgroups but can be applied to the word problem.
+For other algorithms related to the word problem see \cite{knbe} and \cite{todd}.
+The Knuth--Bendix algorithm\footnote{Donald Knuth was a great--great--grandstudent of Thue via Thue--Skolem--{\O}re--Hall--Knuth.} for completing term rewriting systems can be used to solve the word problem for the large class of {automatic groups \cite{epstein} which contains word--hyperbolic groups and braid groups.
+The Todd--Coxeter algorithm, which is primarily a coset enumeration method for finite index subgroups, can also be applied to the word problem.

-There is a historical survey of John Stillwell \cite{stillwell} on the word problem which contains many examples of finitely presented groups with a solvable word problem.
-In the following table we list some of them: \\
+The historical survey of John Stillwell \cite{stillwell} on the word problem contains many examples of finitely presented groups with a solvable word problem.
+In the following table we list some of them: